 Next, nutrition.
-When you’re going through a traumatic event and are nervous all the time, the last thing you want to do is eat.
+When you’re going through a traumatic event and are nervous all the time, the last thing you want to do is eat, or perhaps you can't stop eating.
 But if you want to successfully withstand what comes after a traumatic experience, you have to keep your body strong.
 And that comes with what you’re eating and drinking.
 Find what works for you.
-I’m still struggling the most with this.
 So be gentle but these are my go to’s when my mom isn’t there making amazing home cooked meals.

 Fruit is an ally of mine.
 I can always eat a little bowl of some mango, kiwi, banana, some berries, some nuts, honey and milk.